 As with your natural teeth, caring for your dentistry will protect your smile.
 Proper home care that includes brushing twice daily and flossing at least once per day is recommended.
 Staying on top of your routine dental exams and cleanings in our Charlotte dental office will go a long way to protect your smile.

 If you notice that your dental crown is loose or damaged, it’s time for a trip to your Charlotte family dental office, Harlow Dental at Steele Creek.
 We will help protect your smile and repair or replace your dental crown so you can eat the foods you love without concern.

 An excellent preventive routine is the best dental insurance you can have!

 If you are missing one tooth or multiple adjacent teeth, Dr. Harlow might recommend a bridge to fill in the space that remains.
 A natural-looking bridge will blend in with your natural teeth and enable you to chew normally again.

 This may not sound serious, but ultimately, your bite will be affected—as will your ability to chew properly.
 This can lead to more tooth loss.
-A bridge that is cemented into place to either your natural teeth or to dental crowns prevents movement, saving the rest of your teeth.
+A bridge, cemented into place to either your natural teeth or to dental crowns, prevents movement, saving the rest of your teeth.